-- Undergraduate program ranked #8 best in the U.S. (U.S. News and World Report, 2017).
+- Undergraduate program ranked #8 best among all schools (U.S. News and World Report).

-- Graduate program ranked #8 best in the U.S. (U.S. News and World Report, 2017).
+- Graduate program ranked #4 best among public schools (U.S. News and World Report).

-- UW-Madison ranked #18 best engineering school in the U.S. (U.S. News and World Report, 2017)
+- UW-Madison ranked #15 best engineering school in the U.S. (U.S. News and World Report,)

 - In the latest published review of doctoral programs by the National Research Council, the department ranked highly in average number of citations per publication, average number of research awards per faculty member, and number of PhDs granted.